Bosnia funding dispute shuts 124-year-old museum

 SARAJEVO Bosnia's 124-year-old National Museum sealed its doors on Thursday because the divided country's authorities could not agree on how to fund it, and hundreds of people gathered in support of what they see as a cultural symbol.

-The museum complex in the center of the Bosnian capital has outlived the collapse of Austro-Hungarian empire, two world wars and the break-up of Yugoslavia.
+The museum complex in the centre of the Bosnian capital has outlived the collapse of Austro-Hungarian empire, two world wars and the break-up of Yugoslavia.

 But it has been scraping by on scarce government handouts since the Balkan country's 1992-95 war ended, splitting Bosnia into two autonomous, rival regions.